eaglerock1337/marks.dev/docs/aboutme.md

 *"I'm me."* <sub>~ me</sub>

-> Yes, this site is very much in the works!
+!> Yes, this site is very much in the works!

 I'm a Site Reliability Engineer in New Jersey.
 I've been running production Linux systems for over 15 years, and I specialize in Linux administration, containerization, and automation.

 ## skills

-- **Linux** - distro-agnostic, but I favor Debian/Ubuntu
+- **Linux** - distro-agnostic, but I favor Debian & Ubuntu
 - **Infra-as-code** - Ansible, Terraform, Chef, Docsify
 - **Containerization** - Docker, Kubernetes, and Docker Compose
 - **Automation** - Jenkins, GitHub Actions, ArgoCD